What is Low Country Cuisine?

-Other favorite activities while visiting the Low Country include riding bikes, boating, shelling, ghost tours, visiting countless museums, tea plantations and antebellum homes, and of course, eating.
+Other favorite activities while visiting the Low Country include riding bikes, boating, shelling, ghost tours, visiting countless museums, tea plantations, and antebellum homes, and of course, eating.

-The Cuisine of the Low Country
+The Low Country Cuisine

 Sure, there’s BBQ.
 After all, this is the South.
 But this is also the Low Country, home of the Gullah culture which is identified by spirituality, family, and food.

 Often incorrectly referred to as Southern, or soul food, Gullah cuisine originated from slaves who were brought to this region to work in the rice fields.
-With most isolated on islands with only essentials, the skills they brought with them, and seasonal ingredients from the land and sea, Gullah cuisine and one-pot meals were born.
+With most isolated islands with only essentials, the skills they brought with them, and seasonal ingredients from the land and sea, Gullah cuisine and one-pot meals were born.

 If a road trip to the Low Country is in your travel plans, don’t miss these 8 Authentic Low Country Dishes:

 It seems nearly every coastal region in the US has a signature seafood dish.
 Louisiana has crawfish boils, Maryland has crab feasts, and the Low Country has low country boils.

 Shrimp.
 Corn.
 Potatoes.
 Sausage.
 All boiled together in one pot, with spices, and tossed on a newspaper-covered table to enjoy.
 If you’re looking for a fun, food-filled event, don’t miss a low country boil.

 Tip: While low country boils were once private, at-home events, restaurants now offer them for the public to enjoy as well.
 This makes Low Country seafood accessible to everyone!